When is group training the best option?

 What happens when the school is closed?

-All scheduled closures, for example holidays and continuing education events, will be blocked off on the schedule and noted on the side menu on the webpage, and programs will be scheduled around this.
+All scheduled closures, for example holidays and continuing education events, will noted on the side menu on the webpage, and programs will be scheduled around this.

 In the case of a COVID-related shut down, illness, or quarantine, all students in the In-Person Life Skills program will be transferred into the Virtual Life Skills format to complete their remaining classes.
 Students will already be familiar with the virtual platform because this is where their at-home reference information is found!

 Specialty Classes will convert to ZOOM or be put on hold, and this will be made clear on the program webpage.

 Very rarely!
 Unless the roads are truly dire, classes will run.
 All students affected will be contacted if a class is cancelled.
 If you haven’t heard from the office, assume classes will run.
 Please be prepared to drive in our Canadian winters, especially if you choose to travel to the facility from out of town during winter months!

 In order to remain in compliance with the CCPDT Code of Ethics, I do not offer a guarantee.
 A trainer teaches an owner how to train their dog; thus, asking a trainer for a guarantee isn’t asking for a guarantee on training methods, it’s asking for a guarantee on the one’s own behaviour inasmuch as it affects the dog.
 A guarantee is simply a marketing tactic – buyer beware!

 Your role is invaluable!
 Your job will be to assure that you understand the information presented to you, ask for clarification, and adhere to the training protocols laid out for you and your dog.
 The most successful owner is engaged, actively listens and assimilates information, asks lots of on-topic questions and requests clarification when necessary, frequently gives and requests feedback, and is overall an active partner in training.
 I want to work with you to help you and your dog – your dog and I can’t do it without you!